MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 ## Remove Transaction

-When a new Kernel Year started or a resign transaction snapshoted, the Kernel will send out a remove transaction automatically.
+When a new Kernel Year starts or a resign transaction gets snapshot, the Kernel will send out a remove transaction automatically.

 - **inputs**: the single accept transaction output as the only input.